zainabx78/DevOps/CICD/Jenkins CICD Pipeline/README.md

 - Install suggested plugins.
 - Install docker pipeline plugin in jenkins: This is so I can use a docker agent for my jenkins pipeline.
 The docker agent creates a docker container to execute all stages of a pipeline and then the container is deleted once the stages are complete.
 This leads to a more cost effective and lightweight approach to execute pipelines.
+- Create a jenkins pipeline ---> link it to github repository which contains the jenkinsfile.
+The jenkins file can have any name and "jenkinsfile" name is not necessary.
+Save and apply.